andrewacashner/hearingfaithms/chapters/chapter-3.md

 will enable us to see the way this villancico both builds on and extends the tradition.
-These devotional traditions cultivate a sense of awe and wonder before the Christ-child.
-I argue that this villancico is meant to instill that sense of wonder in hearers through its verbal and musical virtuosity.
+These devotional traditions cultivate a sense of awe and wonder before the Christ-child, and this villancico, I argue, functioned to instill that sense of wonder in hearers through its verbal and musical virtuosity.

 #### The Christmas Imaginary in Devotional Culture